rltanksley/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD06_LAB_MANUAL.md

 6. In the **Test\_GetImage\_Return\_Type** method, create a new instance of the **FakePhotoSharingContext** class.
 7. Add four new **Photo** objects to the **context.Photos** collection.
 Use the following information to add each new **Photo**  object:

-   - PhotoID: a unique integer value
+   - PhotoId: a unique integer value
    - PhotoFile: a new byte array of length 1
    - ImageMimeType: **image/jpeg**